aocoronel/aoclibs/aoclibs/mem/README.md

 ## Functions

-All the functions defined in this module can be used directly, like `_strlen`, or using a macro, which is the most appropriate way: `strlen`.
-All macros expect the string to have a size known at compile-time, so don't use the macro, if you have a pointer and you know it's size.
+All the functions defined in this module can be used directly, like `_mem_strlen`, or using a macro, which is the most appropriate way: `mem_strlen`.
+All macros expect the string to have a size known at compile-time, so don't use the macro, if you have a pointer and you know its size.